Tallinn Town Hall: Construction history

 The sharp Gothic spire was replaced with a current spire in a Late Renaissance style in 1627–1629.
 "It can be said by the bricks with one sign, that several of the façade works, the repairs of the tower’s console and gable, the installation of new decorative gargoyles and the works of the interior, were done in the same time or at least solidly," architect Teddy Böckler said.
 "Apparently, the partitions were built in the grand hall between the pillars and the bulkhead at the height of the consoles, between the years 1630 and 1650.
 The fireplaces were built to heat these small rooms.
 Formerly, there were no rain deflectors that would reach the ground.
 The dragon-headed gargoyles from stone or iron were on the eaves instead of these.
 They had to lead the water away from the building.
 The coppersmith Daniel Pöppel hammered dragon-headed gargoyles from the copper-plates simultaneously with finishing the tower.
 Now they are in the town hall because of their beauty.

 In 1652–1652, the main entrance of the town hall was rebuilt and transferred to the central part of the building, which is characteristic of Baroque architecture.
 The main portal was closed.
 The arcade and the windows of the basement and the first floor, which revealed the originality and representation of the town hall, were walled up.
 The citizens' hall was divided into two floors and was divided into separate rooms.
 In 1860, the quadrangular windows were built ogival.

-In 1944, the spire of the town hall burst into flames and was destroyed in the bombing of Tallinn in the World War II.
-This was the push to renovation after the war.
+In 1944 during the bombing of Tallinn in World War II, the spire of the town hall caught fire and was destroyed.
+This was the impetus for the post-war renovation.
 The restorations were extensive.
 The tower was restored in 1952.
 In 1959–1960, the arcade was opened again and the traces of reconstructions from the previous century were removed.
 In 1971–1975 (architect Teddy Böckler, interior decorators Leila Pärtelpoeg and Udo Umberg), the walls and ceilings that had been built later were demolished and the town hall was constructed into a representative institution of Tallinn.